e3c-summer-worker/components/README.md

 ## Updating Versions

+You must update the version in `package.json` before you can push new code to NPM, which is in turn read by the jsDelivr CDN to serve the files.
+Note that it may take a few hours for the CDN to update their caches.

 **Make sure you are at the root of the repo**.

 If you are making changes in another branch, you should run the first two commands (committing in between) before merging the PR (so the `package.json` version will be updated before you merge).